PERSOL HR DATA BANK in APAC

 3. Cases where work permits are not required

-In the following cases, foreign workers are not required to acquire work permits.
+In the following cases, foreign workers are not required to acquire work permits (Article 154 of the Labor Code and Article 7 of Decree No. 152/2020/ND-CP).
 However, even in these cases, the company is required to file an application with DOLISA at least 30 business days before the work start date of a foreign worker and obtain the approval of DOLISA regarding the hiring of that foreign worker.

 Cf. Foreign workers not required to acquire work permits

-3. Head of a representative office or a project director of an international organization or a non-governmental organization in Vietnam
+3. Head of a representative office or a project director of an international organization or a NGO in Vietnam

 4. Person who enters Vietnam for a duration of less than three months to undertake marketing activities